Introduction to Workflows¶

 We define the transitions in a separate module:

-## Copyright 2013-2018 Rumma & Ko Ltd ## This file is part of the Lino project. from django.utils.translation import ugettext_lazy as _ from .choicelists import EntryStates from .actions import WakeupEntry, StartEntry, FinishEntry EntryStates.new.add_transition( _("Reopen"), required_states='done cancelled') EntryStates.new.add_transition(WakeupEntry) EntryStates.started.add_transition(StartEntry) EntryStates.sleeping.add_transition(required_states="new") EntryStates.done.add_transition(FinishEntry) EntryStates.cancelled.add_transition( required_states='sleeping started', help_text=_("""This is a rather verbose help text for the action which triggers transition from 'sleeping' or 'started' to 'cancelled'."""), icon_name='cancel')
+# Copyright 2013-2021 Rumma & Ko Ltd # License: GNU Affero General Public License v3 (see file COPYING for details) from django.utils.translation import gettext_lazy as _ from .choicelists import EntryStates from .actions import WakeupEntry, StartEntry, FinishEntry # EntryStates.new.add_transition( # _("Reopen"), required_states='done cancelled') EntryStates.new.add_transition(WakeupEntry) EntryStates.started.add_transition(StartEntry) EntryStates.sleeping.add_transition(required_states="new") EntryStates.done.add_transition(FinishEntry) EntryStates.cancelled.add_transition( required_states='sleeping started', help_text=_("""This is a rather verbose help text for the action which triggers transition from 'sleeping' or 'started' to 'cancelled'."""), icon_name='cancel')

 This module is being loaded at startup because its name is defined in